AgarwalConsulting/Cilium-Training/slides.md

 #### Why are there multiple plugins?

-CNI provides the specifications for various plugins.
+*CNI provides the specifications for various plugins.
 And as you know, networking is a complex topic with a variety of user needs.
-Hence, there are multiple CNI plugins that do things differently to satisfy various use cases.
+Hence, there are multiple CNI plugins that do things differently to satisfy various use cases.*

 .content-credits[https://www.redhat.com/sysadmin/cni-kubernetes]

 ---
 class: center, middle

-Disclaimer: *Docker doesn't use CNI, it uses Container Network Model (CNM) aka Libnetwork*
+*Disclaimer* Docker doesn't use CNI, it uses Container Network Model (CNM) aka *Libnetwork*

 ---
 class: center, middle